-Apprentices must be provided with both written and verbal instructions at the beginning of the tasks (before the clock starts), on the tasks they must complete, including the timescales they are working to.
-These written instructions should be no longer than 300 words.
+Apprentices must be provided with both written and verbal instructions at the beginning of the tasks (before the clock start), on the full requirements of the tasks they must complete, including timescales they are working to.

+These written (full) instructions should be no longer than 300 words.